May 15, 2026 · 15 min read

 How Cowork compares to Spellbook, Harvey, and the no-AI baseline

-The pattern that fits most 2-to-10-attorney firms: Cowork as the everyday workflow layer (about 80% of AI use cases) with a single Spellbook subscription added on top if the firm does meaningful transactional or contract-heavy work (about 20% of legal AI use cases that Cowork doesn't cover well).
+The pattern that fits most 2-to-10-attorney firms after May 12: Cowork as the everyday workflow layer (about 85% of AI use cases, up from 80% pre-expansion) with a single Spellbook subscription added on top if the firm does meaningful transactional or contract-heavy work.
 Harvey is, for the small-and-mid-firm legal segment, a procurement decision that almost never makes economic sense.

 The compliance and ethics layer (state bars are watching)